mjsuhonos/Annif-corpora/cannif/README.md

 Depending on how and where Annif is installed on your system, the local version may not match the version at the REST API.
 This is usually OK, but ideally they should be as similar as possible.

 Cannif looks for project information in the default location, `projects.d`.
-If cannif is run from the Annif root folder, it will use the projects defined there.
+If cannif is run from the `Annif` folder, it will use the projects defined there.
 I like to run it from its own folder, with a symlink to `Annif/projects.d`.

 When you select a project in the table, details about that project and its backend appear below the table.

 ![a screenshot](https://github.com/mjsuhonos/Annif-corpora/blob/master/cannif/project.png?raw=true)

 Cannif looks for evaluation information in the `data/eval` directory.
 JSON files in the Annif `--metrics-file` format will be used if they match the name of a project_id.
-When metrics are available, they are displayed in both the project table and in a series of charts.
+When metrics are available, they are displayed in both the project details and in a series of comparative charts.

 ![a screenshot](https://github.com/mjsuhonos/Annif-corpora/blob/master/cannif/metrics.png?raw=true)